31st Annual Forum Conference - "IN FOCUS"

 Alliance Board Hosted Wine and Cheese Party: 4:00 pm - 5:00 pm

 This year the Alliance Board and Membership Committee invite you to a wine and cheese reception.
-This will take the place of our annual business meeting traditionally held during lunch.
 Come join us to celebrate the Alliance, meet Committee members and learn more about ways to be involved!